IPVERSE (IPV) Price Reaches $0.0023 on Exchanges

-IPVERSE (IPV) traded down 0.1% against the U.S. dollar during the 1 day period ending at 9:00 AM Eastern on December 30th.
-IPVERSE has a total market cap of $467.10 million and approximately $89,395.54 worth of IPVERSE was traded on exchanges in the last 24 hours.
-During the last week, IPVERSE has traded down 0.4% against the U.S. dollar.
-One IPVERSE token can now be bought for approximately $0.0023 or 0.00000007 BTC on popular cryptocurrency exchanges.
+IPVERSE (IPV) traded 0.1% lower against the US dollar during the 24-hour period ending at 10:00 AM ET on January 1st.
+IPVERSE has a total market cap of $467.10 million and $89,395.54 worth of IPVERSE was traded on exchanges in the last day.
+One IPVERSE token can now be purchased for $0.0023 or 0.00000007 BTC on major exchanges.
+During the last week, IPVERSE has traded down 0.4% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.